 Our Catchment - area of service

-Specifically, the catchment area is defined as the area bounded by Taylors Mistake in the east, the Sumner and Redcliffs waterfront, the south side of Ferry Rd up to the Lyttelton Tunnel Rd, the east side of the Tunnel Rd SH73 to Lyttelton, the Bridle Path up to the Summit Rd, left along the Summit Rd and down to Taylors Mistake.
+Specifically, the catchment area is defined as the area bounded by Taylors Mistake in the east, the Sumner and Redcliffs waterfront, the south side of Humphreys Drive up to SH74.
+The east side of the SH74 to the Lyttelton tunnel, the Bridle Path up to the Summit Rd, left along the Summit Rd and down to Taylors Mistake.

 Want to read our Constitution?

 The constitution for the Sumner Ferrymead Foundation can be found on the Charities Commission Register CC36209 at www.register.charities.govt.nz

 Our logo was designed by Stephen McCarthy (www.mcarthy.studio) and this is how it evolved ...

 The emblem takes its cue from a central point rippling out through the community.
 Whether it’s a donor giving money to the cause, or an individual’s life being changed for the good, it starts at the centre at moves out.